Nirlog.com

 Download and install AquaEthereal, which provides a convenient way to launch ethereal in Mac OSX.
 After the installation, you can start the AquaEthereal.app from your Applications folder.
 This launches the X11 environment first, then prompts you for your password.
 Input your password, press ok and you’re ready to capture packets with ethereal.

-11 responses about “Ethereal on Mac OS X”
+16 comments on “Ethereal on Mac OS X

 I followed the directions and now AquaEthereal starts to launcha nd then quits.
 Now sure what I did wrong.